-From back in May 2009
+From May 2009.

 I’m putting it back because it is still one of my favorite stories!